adityarc19/neural-nets-from-scratch/README.md

 # Neural nets from scratch!

-#### This is project where I classify images of everyday objects using a neural networks built from scratch.
+#### This is a project where I classify images of everyday objects using a neural networks built from scratch.
 #### Dataset: Cifar10
 #### Framework: PyTorch